whoschek/bzfs/README.md

     source snapshots are missing on the destination, and no destination snapshots are missing on the source, indicating that the periodic replication and pruning jobs perform as expected.
-The TSV output is sorted by ZFS creation time within each dataset - the first and last line prefixed with 'cmp: all' contains the metadata of the oldest and latest common snapshot, respectively.
-Third party tools can use this info for post-processing, for example using custom scripts or duckdb queries.
+The TSV output is sorted by rel_dataset, and by ZFS creation time within each rel_dataset - the first and last line prefixed with 'all' contains the metadata of the oldest and latest common snapshot, respectively.
+    Third party tools can use this info for post-processing, for example using custom scripts using 'csplit' or duckdb analytics queries.

-    The --compare-snapshot-lists option also directly logs various summary stats, such as the metadata of the latest common snapshot, latest snapshots and oldest snapshots, as well as the time diff between the latest common snapshot and latest snapshot only in src (and dst), as well as how many src snapshots and how many GB of data are missing on dst, etc.
+    The --compare-snapshot-lists option also directly logs various summary stats, such as the metadata of the latest common snapshot, latest snapshots and oldest snapshots, as well as the time diff between the latest common snapshot and latest snapshot only in src (and only in dst), as well as how many src snapshots and how many GB of data are missing on dst, etc.

     *Note*: Consider omitting the 'all' flag to reduce noise and instead focus on missing snapshots only, like so: